gsauthof/playbook/vpn/openvpn-digitalocean/README.md

 just does HTTPS for obvious security reasons and authentication happens via basic auth.

+## Security

+In hindsight of 2020, choosing Vagrant for deploying a DigitalOcean droplet wasn't the best idea.
+Vagrant in combination with the DigitalOcean plugin is opaque when it comes to security.
+As far as I can see [it simply disables strict SSH host key checking during deployment][vgdo289] and thus this makes one prone to [man-in-the-middle attacks][mitm].

+A better alternative is to use Ansible where strict SSH host key checking is always enabled by default and where one can manage SSH host key deployment ([example][irfex]).

+Also as of 2020, there is a better alternative to [OpenVPN][ovpn]
+available: [WireGuard][wg]

 ## Files

 - `dns-sample.json` - example of a `dns.json` config file that